 If you cannot adopt, please consider fostering one of our wonderful dogs.
 You truly can save a life!!!

 The requirements of becoming a foster parent for one of our rescue dogs is simple.
 You must be willing to take a dog into your home and give him or her a safe, loving environment along with some patience and guidance while we search for their forever home.
 The often arrive scared, tired, travel weary and confused.
-Those lucky enough to have a waiting foster home will not have to be boarded and therefore leaving an available space open to save another life!!

 Most fosters will last on average only a few weeks, some shorter, some longer.